All Episodes

 And Trump will portray himself as a real agent of change, an outsider who wants to, as I said, take a wrecking ball to the ruling class.

-And he'll tap into this already existing off the charts anger and frustration that the American people have towards Washington.
+And he'll tap into this already existing, off-the-charts, anger and frustration that the American people have towards Washington.

-Now, I think what's pretty interesting about this is, and I don't know who's gonna win, I can't tell you.
+Now, I think what's pretty interesting about this is, and I don't know who's going to win.

-I'll tell you, it's gonna go fast, and it's good.
+I'll tell you, it's going to go fast, and we're going to have a new president.

 And whether or not Trump can pull this off, it's impossible to know right now.